cwiechmann/axway-open-docs-1/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 Configure the following to enable OAuth authorization for access tokens issued by API Manager.

+{{< alert title="Note" color="primary" >}}Configuring the grant types in API Manager does not affect the runtime aspect of the OAuth flow.
+If you wish to modify the grant types supported at runtime for the OAuth flow, you must do it at the OAuth authorization server.
+The purpose of grant types in API Manager is to advertise this information to clients of the API so that they can successfully retrieve an access token.
+The token can then be supplied for verification by the security device when invoking an API.{{< /alert >}}

 ##### General OAuth settings

 **Access token store**: Select a required OAuth access token store from the list.
 For details on how to add OAuth access token stores to this list, see [Configure API Manager settings in Policy Studio](/docs/apim_administration/apimgr_admin/api_mgmt_config_ps/).